Measles Exposures in Ontario

 Places and dates of exposure to a case of measles

-Places visited by recent measles cases while infectious have been identified.
+Places visited by measles cases while infectious have been identified.
 Individuals who were in the following places during the dates and times specified should contact their local public health unit if they are not protected against measles.
 See the section What to do if you are exposed to measles to find out more.

 Exposure Location